PennLINC/grmpy_opendata/docs/data-narrative.md

 Bids is not compatable with minIP images.
 Those were added to a `.bidsignore` (`echo "*/ses*/anat/*minIP*" >> .bidsignore`) (`8f468373`).

 `cubids validate v0` was run to check for validation errors.
 Many others are for missing sidecar info in perfusion jsons, a naming issue for anatomical scans, and one non-4D BOLD sequence.

-The naming issue will be solved once we remove the multi-run anatomical scans.
+`cubids purge bids_datalad/ ~/code/curation/04_cubids_curation/remove_non4d_bold.txt --use-datalad` was run to remove the [`non4d bold sequence`](https://github.com/PennLINC/grmpy_opendata/blob/main/curation/04_cubids_curation/remove_non4d_bold.txt) (`6b481370` & `70d9bb4d`).

 ## CuBIDS group and apply

-`cubids purge bids_datalad/ ~/code/curation/04_cubids_curation/remove_non4d_bold.txt --use-datalad` was run to remove the [`non4d bold sequence`](https://github.com/PennLINC/grmpy_opendata/blob/main/curation/04_cubids_curation/remove_non4d_bold.txt) (`6b481370` & `70d9bb4d`).

 `cubids group v3` was run to begin looking at variants.